Ron Fellows: NASCAR

 In 2003 at Infineon, during the Dodge/Save Mart 350, Fellows started third, and took advantage of a battle between Richard Childress Racing teammates Robby Gordon and Kevin Harvick to take the lead.
-Fellows led a lot of laps, and controlled the race with less than 70 laps to go.
+Fellows led a lot of laps, and controlled the race with less than seventy laps to go.
 However Fellows had his hopes end after being called onto pit road just after a caution came out with 38 laps to go.
 Restarting 31st, Fellows finished seventh.
 Though Fellows has finished second twice at the Glen, Fellows stated in 2006 and 2013 that the 2003 Dodge Save-Mart 350 was the closest he had been to winning because he was dominant at Sonoma, while in the Watkins Glen finishes he lacked the proper speed.

 In 2004, Fellows had one of his greatest performances.
 Because qualifying was cancelled due to rain, the lineup for the Watkins Glen event was decided by owner-points.
 Fellows started 43rd and finished second behind winner Tony Stewart.
 Fellows did challenge Stewart on the final restart but all of his speed was worn out by his charge through the field.
 The following season, Ron contested the 2005 Telcel Motorola 200 in Mexico City, for the inaugural Busch Series race there, driving the No. 87 NEMCO Motorsports Chevy.
 He ended up finishing 41st after blowing an engine early on.

 In 2005 and 2006, Fellows drove the No. 32 car for Cal Wells and PPI Motorsports at Infineon and Watkins Glen.
 After starting 43rd at Sonoma he finished eighth.
-In 2006, Fellows had originally finished 10th during the AMD at the Glen, but was penalized 30 seconds, hours after the race ended, for having illegally made passes through the "bus stop".
+In 2006, Fellows had originally finished 10th during the AMD at the Glen, but was penalized thirty seconds, hours after the race ended, for having illegally made passes through the "bus stop".
 The Tide team later closed up shop after the year was over, throwing Fellows out of his part-time ride.

 In 2007, Fellows joined Hall of Fame Racing as driver for the road races.
 In a similar performance to the 2003 Infineon race, Fellows led a bit of the race after passing in a three-wide move, and lost the lead after having to pit during a caution.
-Fellows finished 15th.
+Fellows finished fifteenth.
 After starting 26th at Watkins Glen, Fellows moved up to fourth.
-Fellows probably would have had a shot at the win had he not gotten a speeding on pit road penalty on lap 55 and had to restart 40th.
+Fellows probably would have had a shot at the win had he not gotten a speeding on pit road penalty on lap 55 and had to restart fortieth.
 But in a challenging rough drive through the field, Fellows finished fourth.